Jones SWB Titanium Review: A Dream Bike and Dream Build

 The Jones Pre-Amble

-Amongst my personal bicycles (all variations on a steel ‘plus’ bike theme or cargo machines, I confess), I own the original version of the Jones LWB, which I purchased after reviewing it in 2016.
+Amongst my personal bicycles, I own the original version of the Jones Plus LWB, which I purchased after reviewing it in 2016.
 It’s a joy to ride and it was my gateway into the Jones geometry that I’ve grown to love, largely because I find it both comfortable for long days in the saddle and extremely capable on trails.

-Last year I spent a number of months riding the more affordable Jones SWB Complete, an $1,800 ‘short’ wheelbase, 27+ iteration of the Jones formula.
-I took it to home to Europe and rode it daily on forest roads with 2.8″ Schwalbe G-Ones and on ‘proper’ trails with 3.0″ Nobby Nics and a dropper post.
+Last year I spent a number of months riding the more affordable Jones SWB Complete, an $1,800 ‘short’ wheelbase, 27.5+ iteration of the Jones formula.
+I took it to home to Europe and rode it daily on forest roads with 2.8″ Schwalbe G-Ones Allrounds and on ‘proper’ trails with 3.0″ Nobby Nics and a dropper post.
 Fitted with G-Ones, it was the first time I genuinely saw this somewhat hefty bike’s potential for fast gravel riding.
-On my local trails with a dropper post, I felt like I was having just as much fun as my friends on 130mm hardtails, even if I had to choose different lines.
-Despite the entry level parts and price, I was very much taken by it.
+On my local trails with a dropper post, I felt like I was having just as much fun as my friends on hardtails with 130mm forks, even if I had to choose different lines and sometimes ride more slowly.
+Despite the entry level parts and price, I was very much taken by riding it.

 - Angles (LG): 69° Head tube, 72° Seat tube